discosultan/quake-console/README.md

 Install-Package QuakeConsole.PythonInterpreter.MonoGame.WindowsDX -Pre
 ```

-Create the interpreter and set it as the interpreter for the console:
+1) Create the interpreter and set it as the interpreter for the console:

 ```cs
 var interpreter = new PythonInterpreter();
 console.Interpreter = Interpreter;
 ```

-To be able to modify game objects through the console, the objects must be added as variables to the IronPython engine (this creates the connection between the CLR and Python objects):
+2) To be able to modify game objects through the console, the objects must be added as variables to the IronPython engine (this creates the connection between the CLR and Python object):

 ```cs
 interpreter.AddVariable("name", object);
 ```

-The object's public members can now be accessed from the console using the passed variable's name (press ctrl + space [default] to autocomplete input to known variables/types/members).
+The object's public members can now be accessed from the console using the passed variable's name (press ctrl + space [by default] to autocomplete input to known variables/types/members).

-### Manual interpreter setup
+<h2 id="setup4">Setting up console to use ManualInterpreter</h3>

-Manual interpreter can be used to define commands and actions for the console manually.
+Manual interpreter can be used to define commands and their corresponding actions for the console manually.
+Useful to execute some behavior on command or provide players means to input cheat codes, for example.

 Install the interpreter through NuGet (this will also bring in the console if it hasn't been installed already):